 When the Egyptian people revolted against Mubarak’s authoritarian regime in January 2011, they had not imagined that the result of their action would be replacing Mubarak’s autocracy with a theocratic regime led by Islamic extremists from the Muslim Brotherhood and the Salafists.
 Calling for individual freedom, democracy, and social justice were among the top slogans of Egypt’s 2011 revolution that toppled Mubarak’s dictatorship, in less than three weeks.

-The revolution’s chaotic aftermath and economic paralysis created a series of political splits among revolutionaries, and provoked public doubts about the political aspirations of the military.
-The mess and confusion created the perfect environment for Islamists to turn the revolution’s outcome into their favor.
+The revolution’s chaotic aftermath and economic paralysis created a series of political splits among revolutionaries and provoked public doubts about the political aspirations of the military.
+The mess and confusion created the perfect environment for Islamists to turn the revolution’s outcome in their favor.
 The Islamist groups’ hierarchal structure and long experience of working underground and taking advantage of political chaos, helped them navigate their way to Egypt’s presidency and parliament, within only a few months after the revolution.

-On their quest to power, the Salafists and the Muslim Brotherhood did not hesitate to ditch their holy books prohibiting political practice and labeling modern concepts like the “national state”, “political parties,” and “democracy” as rituals of heresy imported from the west and foreign to Islamic Sharia.
+In their quest for power, the Salafists and the Muslim Brotherhood did not hesitate to ditch their holy books prohibiting the political practice and labeling modern concepts like the “national state”, “political parties,” and “democracy” as rituals of heresy imported from the west and foreign to Islamic Sharia.
 The only two forms of governance accepted by Islamists, according to their own books, are “Shura” and “Bay’a” [the pledge of allegiance to the god-chosen leader].
-Soon after the 2011 revolution, Islamists from the Muslim Brotherhood and Salafist movement initiated their own political parties and started to preach their so-called modern agenda to both the Egyptian public and international observers, using the same democratic terms that they had been disdaining for decades.
+Soon after the 2011 revolution, Islamists from the Muslim Brotherhood and the Salafist movement initiated their own political parties and started to preach their so-called modern agenda to both the Egyptian public and international observers, using the same democratic terms that they had been disdaining for decades.

 In mid-2012, the Salafists had already succeeded in occupying the two chambers of the Parliament, while the Muslim Brotherhood took over the State Presidency.
-As an eye witness and commander of a huge team of seven thousand election observers, at that time, we documented severe violations and practices of forgery and manipulation that took place in both the parliamentary and presidential elections, which brought Islamists in power.
+As an eyewitness and commander of a huge team of seven thousand election observers, at that time, we documented severe violations and practices of forgery and manipulation that took place in both the parliamentary and presidential elections, which brought Islamists into power.
 As clever as they have manipulated religion for decades to attract followers among grass-roots citizens, Islamists successfully manipulated democratic elections among young liberals to get to power.

-In extreme contradiction to reality, some western scholars and media still refer to the one year of the Muslim Brotherhood’s rule in Egypt as “democratic.”
+In extreme contradiction to reality, some Western scholars and media still refer to the one year of the Muslim Brotherhood’s rule in Egypt as “democratic.”
 It is completely wrong to claim that the Islamists have reached sovereign positions in Egypt or other Arab Spring countries because they were the most committed to or skilled in practicing democracy.
 In reality, they were the most skilled in exploiting people's religious devotion and public ignorance about democracy.